 Having completed the Capstone, you will be able to:

-You can register for UBC 399 as soon you have either completed or are registered for all other UB Curriculum requirements.
-The UB Seminar is a pre-requisite for UB 399.
+You can register for UBC 399 once you have either completed or are registered for all other UB Curriculum requirements.
+The UB Seminar is a pre-requisite for UBC 399.
 Make sure that you have used the Path Finder Tool to select and save your Pathway courses to HUB.
 Once your Academic Advising Report (AAR) shows that all areas of the UB Curriculum — with the exception of the Capstone — are satisfied, you can register for UBC 399.
 If you are not yet Capstone-ready, your registration for UBC 399 will be blocked.

 UBC 399 is offered in fall, winter, spring and summer.
 Students who do not successfully complete the Capstone on their first attempt will be directed to repeat it in any subsequent term.

 You can register once you have completed the UB Seminar and have completed or are concurrently enrolled in the remaining UB Curriculum courses.
 Ineligible students are blocked from registering.

 Follow instructions on the Office of the Registrar’s website to resign from UBC 399 (registrar.buffalo.edu/registration/howtoregister/drop-add-resign.php).
 You can enroll in any future section of the Capstone, including summer and winter session.